antgi1/serial_plotter/README.md

 # Serial Plotter

-Simple data logger written in python intended to be used with sensor data collecter by serial communication (for example form an Arduino).
+Simple data logger written in python intended to be used with sensor data collecter by serial communication (for example from an Arduino).

 While the Arduino IDE already offers a data logger, this package offers some extra functionality.